The C.D. Wright Women Writers Conference

 1. Not Apart, But A Part Of: C.D.
 Wright's Locality and Life

-Presenters: Jennifer Sperry Steinorth, Iris Jamahl Dunkle, Han VanderHart, Elizabeth Willis, and Carolyne Wright
+Presenters: Iris Jamahl Dunkle, Han VanderHart, and Nicole Callihan

-Presenters: Jennifer Sperry Steinorth, Iris Jamahl Dunkle, Han VanderHart, Elizabeth Willis, and Carolyne Wright
+Presenters: Iris Jamahl Dunkle, Han VanderHart, and Nicole Callihan

 2. Presence on the page